morelinq/MoreLINQ/README.md

 fallback delegate if the sequence is empty.
 This method throws an exception if there is more than one element in the sequence

+### SkipLast

+Bypasses a specified number of elements at the end of the sequence.

 ### SkipUntil

 Skips items from the input sequence until the given predicate returns true